-Curriculum Plan: Completion of the M.Ed. degree program in Cultural and Educational Policy Studies requires 30 semester hours and completion of a four-hour written comprehensive examination in the major area of concentration.
+Curriculum Plan: Completion of the M.Ed. degree program in Cultural and Educational Policy Studies requires 30 semester hours and completion of a four-hour written, take home exam.

 Master's students in cultural and educational policy studies are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 (See SOE Policy: Time Limit for Degree Completion)